 On July 6, 1912, 304 Berkeley was purchased from Henrietta Crosby by Miss Blanche Shimmin.
 She previously had lived at The Ludlow (southwest corner of Clarendon and St. James).
 She lived at 304 Berkeley until her death in December of 1912.

 By the 1913-1914 winter season, 304 Berkeley was the home of John Gardner Coolidge and his wife, Helen Granger (Stevens) Coolidge.
 He was retired from the US Diplomatic Corps, having served in France, China, Mexico, and Nicaragua.
 In November of 1914 he was appointed a special agent at the American Embassy in Paris.
 Thereafter, the Coolidges lived primarily in Paris and maintained a Boston residence at 130 Beacon with his parents, Joseph Randolph Coolidge and Julia (Gardner) Coolidge.

 On July 31, 1916, 304 Berkeley was purchased from the trustees under Blanche Shimmin’s will and her niece, Marian (Jeffries) Means, by Charles Henry Taylor, Jr. Marian Means was the wife of James Howard Means and the daughter of Benjamin J. Jeffries and Marian (Shimmin) Jeffries.

 Charles Taylor, Jr., and his wife, Marguerite C. (Falck) Taylor, made 304 Berkeley their home.
-They previously had lived at 93 Beacon. and from 1892 to 1900 had lived at 1 Fairfield.
+They previously had lived at 93 Beacon and, prior to that, at 84 Beacon.
+From 1892 to 1900 they had lived at 1 Fairfield.
 They also maintained a home in Buzzard’s Bay.

 Charles Taylor’s father was publisher of the Boston Globe.
 Charles, Jr., joined the Globe staff and, after working in various positions, became manager and treasurer.
 He remained in that position until his retirement in 1937.